-Jonny Johansson founded Acne Studios (Ambition to Create Novel Expression) in 1996, together with three others.
-He was 26 years old at that time.
-His father has always been a great inspiration for him, since he has his own signature style.
-When Jonny was a kid, he felt embarrassed.
-His dad just ‘didn’t fit in’.
-However, when he got older, he started to realize that having an own style makes you unique.
-He thinks there is no ‘best way of dressing’ and clothes should be interpreted in your own, individual way.
-He likes to see fashion as a creative expression rather than a celebrity circus.
+Jonny Johansson founded Acne Studios (Ambition to Create Novel Expression) in 1996, together with three other entrepreneurs.
+At the time, Johansson was only 26 years old.
+His father had always been a great inspiration, since he dresses according to his very own signature style.
+When Johansson was a kid, he sometimes felt embarrassed about it.
+His dad just didn’t fit in.
+When he grew older, he started to realize that ‘not fitting in’ makes you unique.
+Johansson became convinced that there’s no ‘best way of dressing’ – clothes should be interpreted in your own, individual way.
+He likes to see fashion as a creative expression rather than a ‘celebrity circus’.

-It is hard to describe the style of Acne Studios, since it is both minimalistic, timeless but can also be very outgoing.
-Johansson is able to combine both eccentric and essential in one collection or even one garment.
-We can state that Johansson likes contrasts and doesn’t go for easily aesthetic products.
-Acne Studios’ first collection, for example, consisted of many pairs of raw jeans, sewed with red stitches.
-Johansson donated the jeans to many friends, but not many immediately wore them.
-They simply didn’t see the beautiful side of the jeans.
-The same holds for today’s collections: not every piece is easily understandable.
+It’s hard to describe Acne Studios’ sense of style, since it’s minimalistic, timeless, yet outgoing.
+Johansson is able to combine eccentric and essential elements in one collection or even one single item.
+It’s clear Johansson likes contrasts and doesn’t go for easily aesthetic products.
+Accordingly, Acne Studios’ first collection consisted of many pairs of raw jeans sewed with red stitches.
+Johansson donated the jeans to his friends, but they wouldn’t wear them, because the designer’s aesthetic isn’t always easy to readily understand.

-Johansson would describe Acne Studios’ style as “maximalist minimalism”.
-The first worldwide collection hit the stores in 1997, when the ‘weird jeans’ became popular after being featured in big fashion magazines as French Vogue, Elle Sweden and many others.
-Since then, the spirit of every collection is to be provocative in the same way as music can be.
-It should be about self-expression and appeal to both minimalists and maximalists.
-The collections can be both contemporary and classic, always with a twist.
-Every collection differs a lot.
-It has to do with the designer’s fascination with contradicting designs, paying attention to details and using custom-made fabrics.
-This makes every collection both unique and surprising.
-These contradictions reflect in Acne Studios’ fan base, which is as diverse and inclusive as the brand itself.
+Johansson would describe Acne Studios’ style as maximalist minimalism.
+The first worldwide collection hit stores in 1997, when his ‘weird jeans’ finally became popular after being featured in magazines as Vogue Paris and Elle Sweden.
+Since then, the spirit of every collection is to be provocative; quite in the same way as music can be.
+According to the designer, fashion is about self-expression.
+Therefore, Acne Studios’ collections often are both contemporary and classic; always with a twist.
+The huge differences between each collection have to do with the designer’s fascination for contradictions, paying attention to details and using custom-made fabrics, making every collection unique and surprising.

 The face motif

-As unique and surprising the collections are, the recognizable is the face motif of the brand.
-It was developed to depict a “common Swedish citizen”; not very happy, not very sad.
+As unique and surprising the collections are, the more recognizable is the face motif is.
+It was developed to depict a ‘common Swedish citizen’; not very happy, not very sad.
 Just lagom.
-In 2017, the Face Motif got an entire dedicated collection, dedicated to families.
-The aim of the collection is to portray families of today, in all shapes and sizes.
-This suits the inclusion the brand is known for.
-Past campaigns include ‘untraditional’ families and almost scream inclusivity.
-That’s how we like it: a brand with a mission.
+In 2017, Acne Studios launched an entire face motif collection, dedicated to families.
+Aiming to portray families of today, it suits the inclusion the fashion label is known for.
+Past campaigns include ‘untraditional’ families, screaming inclusivity.

-If you have ever visited two or more Acne Studios flagship stores, you know they all have different interiors.
-Why?
-Because Johansson is not only intrigued by fashion, but also by interiors.
-He likes to keep inventing new store concepts.
-However, the style of Acne Studios becomes immediately visible once you enter.
-Every store is very conceptual and most of them look more like a gallery than a fashion boutique: another thing that fits perfectly with the authentic brand and the view of doing things differently.
+When visiting at least two Acne Studios flagship stores, you know they all have different interiors.
+It demonstrates Johansson is not only intrigued by fashion, but also by interiors.
+He loves inventing new concepts.
+Every store is conceptual and many look like a gallery rather than a fashion boutique.
+Yet another point that fits perfectly with the authentic brand and the view of doing things differently.

-The big bag has become an icon.
-But what’s the story behind this signature of the Acne Studios brand?
-Just as with the first collection of red-stitched jeans, people thought the pink bags were ugly and weird.
-Pink used to be an ugly colour.
-That’s exactly what Johansson likes and what makes Acne Studios such a success: he doesn’t take the easy road, but instead chooses for products that have certain energy and make people think.
+Acne Studios’ big pink bag has become a classic.
+Just as with the first collection of red-stitched jeans, people thought these pink bags were ugly and weird.
+Pink used to be viewed as an ugly colour (those were the times before Millenial Pink would make its entrance).
+That’s exactly what Johansson likes and what makes Acne Studios such a major success: the designer doesn’t take the easy road, but rather chooses for products that have certain energy and make people think.
 He doesn’t do the ‘soulless’ stuff.
 When he designed the pink bag, he knew people wouldn’t like it at first, but they would start appreciating it sooner or later.
 He likes to challenge existing views, beauty ideals and trends.
-It is an understatement to say he succeeds in doing so.
+Exactly what Acne stands for.